atran032/cse15l-lab-reports/lab3.md

 # Lab 3
 ## Researching Commands

 The **grep** command is used to search text files and find lines which contain a given string.
 Here, we'll be exploring some of the interesting things you can do with **grep** and some ways you might use them.
+I give special thanks to ChatGPT for helping me find all of the following.

-First, the *or* operator can be used by typing a vertical bar (**|**) between two strings.
-It must be formatted starting with a backslash (**\\**) with backslashes following every string.
+First, the *or* operator can be used by typing a vertical bar (|) between two strings.
+It must be formatted starting with a backslash (\) with backslashes following every string.
 Surround all strings with a parenthesis and vertical bars in between, like so:

     $ grep "\(word1\|word2\)" file.txt